MarkGhebrial/CS100-Final-Project/README.md

 ### Input/Output example

-User interaction with GitBuddy will be similar to interacting with github-cli.
+User interaction with GitBuddy will look something like this:

 ```
 $ gb commit